thosgood/this-weeks-finds/markdown/101-150/week123.md

 sophisticated class of mind-altering nanotechnologies, the "axiomatics", that affect specific beliefs of anyone who uses them:

-1) Greg Egan, Axiomatic, Orion Books, 1995.
+1) Greg Egan, _Axiomatic_, Orion Books, 1995.

-Greg Egan, Luminous, Orion Books, 1998.
+    Greg Egan, _Luminous_, Orion Books, 1998.

 Some of the stories in these volumes concern math and physics, such as "The Planck Dive", about some far-future explorers who send copies of themselves into a black hole to study quantum gravity firsthand.
-One nice thing about this story, from a pedant's perspective, is that Egan actually works out a plausible scenario for meeting the technical challenges involved - with the help of a little 23rd-century technology.
+One nice thing about this story, from a pedant's perspective, is that Egan actually works out a plausible scenario for meeting the technical challenges involved --- with the help of a little 23rd-century technology.
-Another nice thing is the further exploration of a world in which everyone has long been uploaded to virtual "scapes" and can easily modify and copy themselves - a world familiar to readers of his novel "Diaspora" (see ["Week 115"](#week115)).
+Another nice thing is the further exploration of a world in which everyone has long been uploaded to virtual "scapes" and can easily modify and copy themselves --- a world familiar to readers of his novel "Diaspora" (see ["Week 115"](#week115)).
 But what I really like is that it's not just a hard-science extravaganza; it's a meditation on mortality.
 You can never really know what it's like to cross an